msj121/datepy/README.md

-# dateconverter
+# pydate

-dateconverter is a versatile Python library for parsing dates from various string formats into standardized RFC 3339 timestamps.
+pydate is a versatile Python library for parsing dates from various string formats into standardized RFC 3339 timestamps.
 It supports a wide range of date formats, including ISO 8601, RFC 822, long date formats, and more, with the ability to extend support through custom formats.

 ## Features